pschraut/UnityHeapExplorer/README.md

 # Introduction

-Heap Explorer is a Memory Profiler, Debugger, and Analyzer for Unity.
-This repository hosts Heap Explorer for Unity 2019.3 and newer versions.
-For older versions, please visit the obsolete repository on Bitbucket instead ([link](https://bitbucket.org/pschraut/unityheapexplorer/)).
+Heap Explorer is a Memory Profiler, Debugger, and Analyzer for Unity 2019 up to Unity 6.

 I have spent a significant amount of time in the past identifying and fixing memory leaks, as well as searching for memory optimization opportunities in Unity applications.
 During this time, I often used Unity's [old Memory Profiler](https://bitbucket.org/Unity-Technologies/memoryprofiler).
 While it's a useful tool, I was never entirely satisfied with it.